Seagate/cortx-experiments/daos+cortx/docs/mpifileutils_setup.md

 * Object copy

+    For object copy within a pool and between containers dcp command is used to showcase the operation.

     ```mpirun -np 1 --allow-run-as-root /root/mpifileutils_src/install/bin/dcp -v --daos-src-pool $pool1 --daos-src-cont $cont1 --daos-dst-pool $pool1 --daos-dst-cont $cont2```

     make sure openmpi commands (mpicc, mpirun) are already added in path and eccessible.